 What does “need blind” mean?
-It means that WashU will not consider an applicant’s ability to pay when making admissions decisions.
+It means that WashU does not consider an applicant’s ability to pay when making admission decisions.

 What does this mean for you?
-It means our previous status of being need aware is no longer a part of our approach to application review.
-We will no longer consider your ability to pay tuition.
-Instead, we will rely solely on our holistic and individualized review with one goal in mind: to get to know you as a person and understand and how you would both contribute to and benefit from the WashU experience.
-In our review, we will look for evidence of academic potential, strong personal characteristics and qualities, developed accomplishments and involvement, and potential for fit and engagement in the WashU community.
-What we will NOT look for is your ability to pay tuition.
+It means we rely solely on our holistic and individualized review of applications with one goal in mind: to get to know you as a person and understand and how you would both contribute to and benefit from the WashU experience.
+In our review, we look for evidence of academic potential, strong personal characteristics and qualities, developed accomplishments and involvement, and potential for fit and engagement in the WashU community.
+What we do NOT look for is your ability to pay tuition.

 Personal Characteristics & Qualities

 While there is no one type of WashU student, our students have many things in common.
 They are collaborative, intellectually curious, creative, and demonstrate leadership in a variety of ways.
 They share concern for others, seek solutions, and support one another.
 We also know that our classrooms, residence halls, and common spaces are enriched by being a community of people with a broad array of experiences, backgrounds, perspectives, and interests.
 What will you contribute to the WashU community?
 How have you demonstrated your character?
 What is important to you and what sort of person do you hope to become?